 Information about the history of the church buildings was not located in the published sources other than mention by George Howe of a building used by Friendships and shared with the Methodists and Baptists.
 It was not uncommon for denominations in small towns to share a building.
 The current building is pictured on the bulletin cover for the 190th anniversary and the color image is from late 1973.
 Comparing the two images will show the addition of a white portico to the brick building sometime between 1973 and 2010.
 The cemetery is in front of the building and it is delimited by the two access driveways for the church and parking lot.

 Sources—In the header Friendship Church is about ten miles west of Laurensville (currently, Laurens) and just south of Hickory Tavern (not shown on the map).
+The red ellipse provides the approximate location.
 The information on the church centennial was found in a copy of The Laurens Advertiser, Aug.
 11, 1920, as found in the digital collection of the Library of Congress, http://chroniclingamerica.loc.gov; the Oct.
 9, 2010, article regarding Friendship’s 190th anniversary was found on The Laurens Advertiser website in the archives where recent copies of pages and issues may be accessed; F. D. Jones and W. H. Mills, History of the Presbyterian Church in South Carolina Since 1850, Columbia: Synod of South Carolina, 1926, pp. 1000-1002; and George Howe, History of the Presbyterian Church in South Carolina, 2 vols., Columbia: Duffie & Chapman, 1870; Columbia: W. J. Duffie, 1883, 2:377, 535, 710.
 The grave marker inscription text for Rev. McWhorter was found on the Find-a-Grave website.
 The reference to Winter is, Robert Milton Winter Outposts of Zion: A History of Mississippi Presbyterians in the Nineteenth Century, published by the author, 2014, Winter has more about Sabbath practices in Mississippi as does E. T. Thompson, Presbyterians in the South, vol. 1; Scott’s Ministerial Directory, says McWhorter was ordained in Chickasaw Presbytery in Mississippi but Winter’s account from the Tombeckbee Minutes says he was one of its licentiates.
 The images of the bulletin cover and the church building were provided courtesy of the P.C.A.
 Historical Center, St. Louis, Missouri, Wayne Sparkman, Director.